-Efforts to understand poverty must also take into account the perspective of social welfare, where empowerment-based approaches and inclusive policies are essential to overcoming the problem.
+Efforts to understand poverty must also take into account the perspective of social welfare, where empowerment-based approaches and inclusive policies essential to overcoming the problem.
 Social assistance programs, skills training, and improved access to basic services such as healthcare and education are vital steps in helping poor individuals and families enhance their quality of life.
-Additionally, approaches participatory that involve communities in the formulation and implementation of policies are also crucial in combating poverty.
-By adopting a holistic understanding of poverty, stakeholders including governments, non-governmental organizations, and the communities themselves can collaborate to create more effective and sustainable solutions to reduce poverty at all levels of society.
+Additionally, participatory approaches that involve communities in the formulation and implementation of policies are also crucial in combating poverty.
+By adopting a holistic understanding of poverty, stakeholders | Poverty From The Perspective Of Maqashid Al-Shariah including governments, non-governmental organizations, and the communities themselves can collaborate to create more effective and sustainable solutions to reduce poverty at all levels of society.